danriti/moleskine/faking-the-funk/README.md

 > - Service doesn’t have a sandbox or staging server.

 We want to ensure our test suite is fast and consistent.
-Thus, let's take a look at how we can leverage mocks to create an isolated test environment in Python.
+Thus, let's take a look at how we can leverage [mocks][38] to create an isolated test environment in Python.

 ## We Want the Funk